 Step 4: Watch Out for Greenwashing

 Just because a product says “BPA-free” doesn’t mean it’s completely free from harmful chemicals.
 Companies sometimes replace BPA with similar bisphenols (like BPS or BPF) without disclosing it.
-Marketing phrases like “safe plastic” or “eco-friendly” can be vague—look for specific material listings like Tritan™, polypropylene, glass, or stainless steel for a safer bet.
+Marketing phrases like “safe plastic” or “eco-friendly” can be vague.
+Look for specific material listings, such as Tritan, polypropylene, glass, or stainless steel, for a safer bet.

 Step 5: Choose Brands with Transparent Materials